truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 ## Create the Cloud Run service description file

 If you are familiar with `kubernetes` you might have seen already the kubernetes description file.
 The process is similar for Cloud Run.
-Let's create a `/gcp-cloudrun-back.yaml` descriptor file for our Cloud Run service, and go through it step by step.
+Let's create a `/gcp-cloudrun-back.yaml` description file for our Cloud Run service, and go through it step by step.
 ```yaml
 apiVersion: serving.knative.dev/v1
 kind: Service